COVID-19 pandemic in Georgia (U.S. state): MARTA

 In an effort to reduce exposure between bus drivers and riders, MARTA started requiring passengers to use the rear door.
 Since the fare box was at the front near the driver, MARTA stopped collecting fares on buses.

 By the end of March, ridership on trains had fallen 67% and bus ridership dropped by 55% compared with the previous month, reflecting national trends.
 A coalition of public transportation systems across the country — MARTA, along with Bay Area Rapid Transit, the Chicago Transit Authority, Dallas Area Rapid Transit, King County Metro, the Los Angeles County Metropolitan Transportation Authority, the Metropolitan Transportation Authority, NJ Transit, the San Francisco Municipal Transportation Agency, and the Washington Metropolitan Area Transit Authority — requested at least $25 billion in relief from the federal government.

 By July 11, a policy was put in place by the company to require masks for all transportation run by MARTA.

 Other public transport

 In Cobb County, CobbLinc blocked access to seats near the front of the bus to maintain distance between the drivers and passengers.

-Gwinnett County Transit, similar to MARTA, stopped bus fare collection and only use the rear door.
+Ride Gwinnett, similar to MARTA, stopped bus fare collection and only use the rear door.